Syrian civil war: Foreign involvement

 Map of states with military/paramilitary forces deployed in Syria.

-The major parties that supported the Syrian government were Iran, Russia and Lebanese militia Hezbollah.
+The major parties that supported the Assad government were Iran, Russia and Lebanese militia Hezbollah.
 Syrian rebel groups received political, logistic and military support from the United States, Turkey, Saudi Arabia, Qatar, Britain, France, Israel and the Netherlands.
 Under the aegis of operation Timber Sycamore and other clandestine activities, CIA operatives and US special operations troops have trained and armed nearly 10,000 rebel fighters at a cost of $1 billion a year since 2012.
 Iraq had also been involved in supporting the Syrian government, but mostly against ISIL.

 Hezbollah, the Lebanese Shia militant group, was significantly involved in the Syrian Civil War.
 Starting from the 2011 Syrian revolution, Hezbollah provided active support to the Ba'athist government forces.
 By 2012, the group escalated its involvement, deploying troops across Syria.
 In 2013, Hezbollah publicly acknowledged its presence in Syria, intensifying its ground commitment.
 This involvement included an estimated 5,000 to 8,000 fighters at any given time, comprising Special Forces, standing forces from all units, part-time fighters and new recruits with accelerated combat training.
 Hezbollah's presence, supported by Iranian weaponry and training, further complicated the conflict dynamics, drawing Israeli airstrikes against Hezbollah and Iranian targets in Syria.